Link Search Menu Expand Document Documentation Menu

 Examples

-In the following query, the search command refers to an accounts index as the source and uses the fields and where commands for the conditions:
+In the following query, the search command refers to the otellogs index as the source and uses the fields and where commands for the conditions:

 Example 2: Get all documents

-To get all documents from the accounts index, specify it as the source:
+To get all documents from the otellogs index, specify it as the source.
+The following example limits the output to 5 rows using head:

 Example 3: Get documents that match a condition

-To get all documents from the accounts index that either have account_number equal to 1 or have gender as F, use the following query:
+To get all documents from the otellogs index that have severityText equal to ERROR and resource.attributes.service.name equal to payment, use the following query:

 350 characters left